Tai Wai: Retail

+The Wai (圍方) opened on 22 July 2023.
+Located on top of Tai Wai Station and below the Pavilia Farm residential complex, the shopping mall covers an area 650,000 sq ft across four floors.
+At the time of its opening, The Wai housed the largest of the then 43 Market Place supermarkets in Hong Kong, covering an area over 20,000sq ft.

 Recreational

+Sports venues

+Sports venues in Tai Wai include:

 Sports centres

-There are two public sport centres in Tai Wai, making up 40% of the total number of centres in Sha Tin.
-They are both located in major estates in Tai Wai, namely Mei Lam Estate and Hin Keng Estate.
-The two sport centres offer a wide range of facilities including a fitness centre with weight training and cardiovascular equipment, squash courts as well as badminton courts.
-These sport centres are owned and operated by the Leisure and Cultural Services Department, however the facilities are charged prior to booking with several exceptions.
+There are three indoor public sport centres in Tai Wai: Che Kung Temple Sports Centre (opened in 2020), Hin Keng Sports Centre (opened in 1988) and Mei Lam Sports Centre (opened in 1986).
+They are located in or next to major estates, namely Chun Shek Estate, Hin Keng Estate and Mei Lam Estate.
+They offer a wide range of facilities including a fitness centre with weight training and cardiovascular equipment, squash courts as well as badminton courts.
+These sport centres are owned and operated by the Leisure and Cultural Services Department; however, the facilities are charged prior to booking with several exceptions.